Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-08-22 - Mem_Management Review.md

 Since we do not know the number of segments.
 The address segment portion of the address $S$ is based on a max-segment number defined by the OS or hardware.

+> The max-segment number is the maximum of segments allowed per process.

 **Segment Table**

 ![seg_table](/img/seg_table.png)